worthingtonjg/Sort2019/Blazor/Readme.md

 Show cancel and order buttons working

 ---
-- Now lets show the user their orders by creating a ConfiguredPizzaItem component
+# Now lets show the user their orders by creating a ConfiguredPizzaItem component

-- Create ConfiguredPizzaItem
+- Create *ConfiguredPizzaItem.razor*

 **----------------- ConfiguredPizzaItem.razor -----------------------**
 ```